based on Reviews

 Curcumin

-Fasting or independent of meal (due to possible absorption restriction by
+On an empty stomach or regardless of meals (due to possible absorption limitations caused by

 Potassium, chromium,